GAZKV/remote-key/Readme.md

 ## Notes on privileges

-The application relies on [`pyautogui`](https://pypi.org/project/pyautogui/) to emulate key presses.
-Depending on your operating system, sending key events may require administrator or root privileges.
+The application relies on a small module (`keyboard_backend.py`) to send key events.
+It detects the host operating system when the server starts. `pyautogui` is used on all platforms, but on Windows the backend will try to use `pywin32` (or the `SendInput` API) if it is available.
+Depending on your OS, sending key events may require administrator or root privileges.
 If you find that key presses are not working, try running the program with elevated permissions.

+### OS support

+* **Windows** – Works with `pyautogui`.
+Installing `pywin32` enables the alternate backend that uses the native `SendInput` API.
+* **Linux/macOS** – Uses `pyautogui`.
+Additional packages such as `python3-xlib` may be required on Linux.

 On Linux, additional system packages like `python3-xlib` may be required for `pyautogui` to function correctly.